mfiles music files mfiles film music

 • Hatari! - this has some drum and percussion-driven tracks for the African setting, and fun pieces like the funky "Baby Elephant Walk" based on simple blues chords

-• Victor/Victoria - with lyricist Leslie Bricusse and featuring director Blake Edward's wife, Julie Andrews
+• Victor/Victoria - with lyricist Leslie Bricusse and featuring director Blake Edward's wife, Julie Andrews, with her incomparable voice

 • The Man who Loved Women